PGScatalog/pgsc_calc/docs/how-to/samplesheet.rst

   imputation tools (Michigan or TopMed Imputation Servers) that output dosages for the ALT allele(s): to extract these data users should enter ``DS`` in this column.

-An example of a samplesheet with two VCF datasets where you'd like to import different genotypes from each is below:

-.. list-table:: Example samplesheet with genotype field set
+.. list-table:: Example samplesheet with genotype field set to hard-calls (default)
    :header-rows: 1

    * - sampleset